Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Sadly, they’re still under guard on Cimbrean, which is inaccessible to us.
 It is an entire planet with only a few defined ways in or out, after all.
 Our cell in Folctha have never once had an opportunity against the Great Father, nor anyone else.
 They’re too well-watched.
 And the less said about their available security response resources, the better."

-"Alright…" Bill checked the dates.
+"Alright..."
+Bill checked the dates.
 She’d still have to wait a while. "...Okay, I’m gonna need some more bags and needles and stuff.
 I’m nearly out." she indicated her bed, and the IV stand next to it.

 The contact shook his head.
 "Good news on that front: your bloodworks are in.
 You’re stabilizing now, things should be much less dramatic.
 No more IV sessions and sedation."